vmware-archive/object-code-generator-for-k8s/README.md

 generator a value is a variable, you may use a special `!!var` yaml tag on that value.

-## Nested Variable Reference
+## Variable Reference Inside a string
 Sometimes to may want to generate code with a variable reference inside a string.
-To tell the generator a value contains a variable inside it, you may use a sepcial `!!tpl` yaml tag on that value. afterwards, inside the value use `!!start` to mark the start of the variable and `!!end` to mark the end. the generator will automatically interpolate these and escape quotation marks appropriately
+To tell the generator a value contains a variable inside it.
+Inside the value you may the special tags `!!start` to mark the start of the variable and `!!end` to mark the end. the generator will automatically interpolate these and escape quotation marks appropriately
 ## Example

 in this example we will combine templating, variables, and nested variables.
 Note that all